seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 ``libLTO``
 ==========

-``libLTO`` is a shared object that is part of the LLVM tools, and is intended for use by a linker. ``libLTO`` provides an abstract C interface to use the LLVM interprocedural optimizer without exposing details of LLVM's internals.
-The intention is to keep the interface as stable as possible even when the LLVM optimizer continues to evolve.
+``libLTO`` is a shared object that is part of the LLVM37 tools, and is intended for use by a linker. ``libLTO`` provides an abstract C interface to use the LLVM37 interprocedural optimizer without exposing details of LLVM37's internals.
+The intention is to keep the interface as stable as possible even when the LLVM37 optimizer continues to evolve.
 It should even be possible for a completely different compilation technology to provide a different libLTO that works with their object files and the standard linker tool.